TimonSchneider01/ccl1/README.md

 ### Achievments:
 - **Time Management:** After the first two days of getting my head into the project and laying out everything i need to achieve in these days i was not stressed after all.
 I knew what i wanted to implement and what i need to do to achieve this.
 (Altough there might have been some All-nighters but just because it was fun)

 - **Mathmatics/Physics in JS:**: It was satisfying to implement some things i have learned in the Mathematics and Physics Course.
 When i had to do the shooting on mouseclick i had to do some mathematical calculations in order for the player to shoot where he presses also because there is bulletdrop!
+Generally speaking - implementing everything i have learned in the past semester from 2DBGC, 2DGG, Design Thinking, CSC and GDDS was an awesome feeling.
+Learning stuff and seeing how to use it in real life situations is one of the most satisfying things there is for me.

 - **Game Graphics:** I was really satisfied with the game graphics i came up with:
   1) Spritesheets were definitely the biggest challenge.
 Making a walking animation was harder than anticipated but i was happy to create two rather nice ones!